-Operating systems are extremely customised.
+Operating systems are extremely customized.
 It is therefore almost impossible to find two similar systems in different environments.
 However, there are three major classifications determined by the mode of operation.

 1. Hard RTOS